What is a nursing associate?

 We became the legal regulator for nursing associates in July 2018.

-What a nursing associate will know and be able to do
+What a nursing associate is able to do

 We’ve set the standards for nursing associates and nursing associate programmes.
 These set out what a nursing associates should know and be able to do when they join our register.

-2,000 student nursing associates at 35 Health Education England test sites across England are completing pilot programmes that they started in 2017.
+In 2017, 2,000 student nursing associates started pilot programmes at 35 Health Education England test sites across England.

 Find out more about becoming a nursing associate.